-Once the buyer chooses their favorite of rent-to-own homes they contact the seller.
-This seller believes a rent-to-own scenario might be to their best interest as well.
+Once the buyer chooses their favorite rent-to-own homes they contact the seller.
+This seller believes a rent-to-own scenario might be in their best interest as well.

-The seller gives some terms to the potential buyer, such as security deposit, monthly rent, time frame and more.
-In this first set of paperwork will be the official purchase contract or a referenced contract with terms both parties will adhere to if the buyer chooses to buy at the end of their rent period.
+The seller gives some terms to the potential buyer, such as security deposit, monthly rent, time frame, and more.
+This first set of paperwork will be the official purchase contract or a referenced contract with terms both parties will adhere to if the buyer chooses to buy at the end of their rental period.

 A rental agreement along with cash for the choice to buy

 All parties sign the documents.
-If all parties agree, there could be a penalty is the buyer uses the entire rent period but doesn’t choose to purchase.
+If all parties agree, there could be a penalty is the buyer uses the entire rental period but doesn’t choose to purchase.

-Everything is negotiable and there can may different aspects to the deal.
+Everything is negotiable and there can many different aspects to the deal.
 This means is very important for both parties to have an expert real estate agent on their side.

 Notable Terms and Conditions